Producing slow light in warm alkali vapor using electromagnetically induced transparency: Experimental setup

 It is obviously important to suppress as much as possible leakage of the strong pump beam into the detector at polarizing beamsplitter PBS 6.
-For the highest pump powers used in our experiment we find that a 0.1\% pump leakage at PBS 6 more than doubles the power in the detected probe mode.
+Polarizing beamsplitter cubes typically provide an extinction of $10^3$:$1$.
+For the highest pump powers used in our experiment, we find that a 0.1\% pump leakage at PBS 6 more than doubles the power in the detected probe mode.
 Further, pump leakage may distort the shape of the probe pulse because the pump-profile is not entirely flat.
 A cleaner probe signal is obtained by the use of a Glan-Thompson polarizer (extinction ratio 10$^5$:1) as PBS 6 for pump-probe separation.
-Despite careful attempts to minimize the pump light from leaking into the probe detector there is some residual pump leakage that occurs due to, we suspect, using low-order wave plates (as opposed to more expensive zero-order wave plates) and residual errors in the alignment of QP1 and QP2's optical axes.
+Despite careful attempts to minimize the pump light from leaking into the probe detector, we observed some residual pump leakage.
+We suspect this is due to the use of low-order wave plates (as opposed to more expensive zero-order wave plates) and to residual errors in the alignment of QP1 and QP2's optical axes.